-r is the test distance, i.e. the radius of the measurement sphere, and the integration is over the full sphere.
+where r is the test distance, i.e. the radius of the measurement sphere, and the integration is over the full sphere.
 Any use of intervals to cover a full sphere can be, and is frequently used, as long as the sphere is covered exactly once.
 Due to energy conservation, TRP is independent of choice of test distance apart from measurement errors.
 If the measurement setup is calibrated for EIRP data, the expression